 There are multiple options for keeping NPM packages up to date.
-The approach you choose might depend on your development workflow and automated testing solution.
-IE: If you have good automated testing it might be safe to allow the latest versions.
-If not then you might want to choose a more deliberate approach to npm versioning.
+The approach you choose might depend on your development workflow and automated testing solution, i.e., if you have good automated testing, it might be safe to allow the latest versions.
+If not, you might want to choose a more deliberate approach to NPM versioning.

 Version updates: Option 1 – Using node tools

-Check to see which npm packages are out of date
+Check to see which NPM packages are out of date

 Display colored rows